 To the bottom of Italy’s heel

-Italy famously looks like a boot and during our stay in the south we drove to the bottom of the heel that goes by the name of the Salento peninsula, to the town of Santa Maria di Leuca.
-It’s a peninsula of solar farms, polytunnels, olive groves and vineyards, orchards and fields of vegetables, derelict farm…
+Italy looks like a boot on the map and during our stay in the south we drove to the bottom of its heel, which goes by the name of the Salento peninsula, to the town of Santa Maria di Leuca.
+It’s a peninsula of solar farms, polytunnels, olive groves and vineyards, orchards and fields of vegetables,…

 A week in Gallipoli on the coast of Puglia